UQ-PAC/BASIL/docs/src/development/api-information.md

-# API and Frontend Interface Information Page
+# REST API for Decompiler User Interface

 This page discusses the set-up and use of BASIL's API and frontend development interface.